mattDevigili/dms-smm695/index.md

 ## Materials & Readings

-For this course, you do not have to buy any book, but you need to go through the following:
+For this course, you do not have to buy any books, but you need to go through the following:

 * Lecture recordings (to be uploaded onto MS Streams weekly);